 As the fashion and garment industry transitions to a world in which quality, compliance, and tracking are increasingly digitized and interconnected, the problem of legacy systems looms large.

-According to Gartner, legacy systems can be defined as any computing software/hardware that is “based on outdated technologies, but is critical to day-to-day operations.”
+According to Gartner, legacy systems are any computing software/hardware “based on outdated technologies but critical to day-to-day operations.”
 These systems are often aging, proprietary systems for enterprise resource planning (ERP), quality management (QMS), transport management, or data collection.

 Why shift from a legacy system?

-Here are five key areas where your legacy system could result in competitive disadvantage.
+Here are five key areas where your legacy system could result in a competitive disadvantage.